Li-JJ/Li-JJ.github.io/projects/project-1.md

   - Android
   - Java
   - Web-based
-summary: The game aims to demonstrate gender inequality, using visulization of gender data.
+summary: The game is a creative way of data visualization, with the purpose of demonstrating gender related data, using Disney charachters and their 'alternative' stories.
+The information is based on GeoStat and UN Women datasets.

 ---